Skip to content

 Informational views

 For informational views, all UI elements are weighted equally.
-The user himself must decide what he wants to do next.
+The user decides for themselves what they want to do next.
 All buttons are then equivalent [Secondary Button].
 The user is not guided through the activity/section.
-E.g.: Clipboardmanagement activity or see picture Fig. 7.
+Example: Clipboardmanagement activity or see picture Fig. 14.

 Click-through flow